dheckl/icinga2-telegram/README.md

 * Personal User Chat

 Please note that **only** the transport is encrypted, but not the actual messages.
-(They can be seen be Telegram employees).
+(They can be seen by Telegram employees).

 Start by [creating a new bot](https://core.telegram.org/bots#create-a-new-bot).